CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

       * Reconstructing world space position using camera matrices and X/Y/depth
   * For credit, you must show a good optimization effort and record the performance of each version you test, in a simple table.
+    * It is expected that you won't need all 4 provided g-buffers for a basic pipeline - make sure you disable the unused ones.
   * See mainly: `copy.frag.glsl`, `deferred/*.glsl`, `deferredSetup.js`

 ### Extra Tasks